grondag/frex-events/README.md

-# FREX - Rendering Extensions for the Fabric Rendering API
+# FREX Events - Compatibility Library for Fabric Renderer Implementations

-Extensions for the Fabric rendering API.
-These may or may not be proposed and accepted for inclusion in the Fabric API.

-Also includes a shaded copy of [JOML](https://github.com/JOML-CI/JOML) for use by renderer implementations and rendering mods.

-Packaged as a separate mod so that rendering implementations and mods that consume these extensions can depend on it without directly depending on specific implementation.

-More information on using FREX is available on the [Renderosity Wiki](https://github.com/grondag/renderosity/wiki).
+Mods like Canvas replace large sections of WorldRenderer, which breaks mods that mix in to that class.
+The events in this library can be invoked by any renderer that breaks them, so that mods depending on them will not break.

+The library is tiny and includes hooks that work with the vanilla WorldRenderer class so that it can be depended on directly and bundled with mods that use it.

 # Using FREX